nmestrada/UITester/Readme.md

 - Miligram

 # Material UI Branch
-Material UI is a React CSS framework, it claims it is the more popular, has it's own font icons and SVG icons.
+Material UI is a React CSS framework, it claims it is the most popular framework, has it's own font icons and SVG icons.
 It's different from MaterializeCSS , though similar in name
 [more info here](https://material-ui.com/getting-started/installation/)
 ## Review
 Documentation is very good, easy to setup followed [this tutorial](https://github.com/mui-org/material-ui/tree/master/examples/create-react-app)

 has it's own components, and attributes, seems okay , not a personal fan of the style though.
+Seems similar to google docs though, so might be useful if I want to create that effect.

 ## Will use `create-react-app` as a base
 ## Deployed